cmehat/latexBadges/README.md

-* The background image is stored in background.png; it represent the full badge pin (1063px*591px) it is currently set to be slightly cropped on the side, and set to 75% opacity
+* The background image is stored in background.png; it represent the full badge pin (1063px*591px) it is currently set to 75% opacity, this can me modified here

+\transparent{0.75}

 * You want to modify the name, place and date of the event  by modifying  the lines :